civicteam/identity-swap/README.md

 ## Using the App

-1. Switch to testnet
+1. Connect your wallet
-2. Connect your wallet
+2. Airdrop some test tokens
-3. Get some test tokens
+3. Register your identity
 4. Trade!

 To get test tokens, you can use the [ops scripts](/etc/ops/README.md).